ka-tsu-ra/minimal-blog/blog/improving-the-cache-performance-of-the-polyfill-service-even-more.md

 5. `polyfill.io/v3/polyfill.js?callback=polyfillsLoaded&features=fetch,IntersectionObserver&zebra=striped`
 6. `polyfill.io/v3/polyfill.js?features=IntersectionObserver,fetch&callback=polyfillsLoaded&unknown=polyfill`

+There are still more differences that we can normalise:

-The list of URLS still has some other differences: one of those differences is the order of the comma-separated features in the features parameter isn't the same for URLs 2 and 3.
+The order of the comma-separated features in the features parameter isn't the same for URLs 2 and 3.
 We would need to sort those features by some manner in order to make them identical.
 Neither Varnish Cache nor Fastly offer a pre-built function to sort a string, VCL also does not have a way to loop through items either, which makes this a bit trickier to solve.

 The way we solved this issue was by creating a function which takes a comma-separated string and turns it into a URL where each item in the comma-separated string is a lone-standing query parameter.
 Then we can use the same `querystring.sort` function that we used earlier, and finally, we turn the query parameters back into a comma-separated string.